Blatke/Transform-Constraints/README.md

 Thus, I coded two scripts to realize this demand.

 Create two gameobjects such as Cube and Cube(1) in the scene.
-Drag and drop **marginTransformGet.cs** to Cube, and then it can be seen some options in Inspector window (see the image below).
+Drag and drop **Constraint_Transform_Component.cs** to Cube, and then it can be seen some options in Inspector window (see the image below).
 Assign Game Object B to Cube(1).
 This means when we rotate Cube, Cube(1) will automatically rotate.
 Option Weight defines to what extent Cube(1) will react to Cube's rotation.